Karin Sieger, Counsellor & Psychotherapist, Reg. MBACP (Accred)

 My practice offers you a friendly, relaxed and confidential space where you can talk about what is on your mind, so that together we can find a way forward that works for you.
-I work with individual clients (not couples) aged 18+ and specialise in anxiety, loss and bereavement, relationship problems, cancer and other chronic illnesses.
+I work with individual clients (not couples) aged 18+ and specialise in anxiety, transitions, loss and death, cancer and other chronic illnesses.

 The quality of service you receive is important to me: I aim to respond to your enquiry within one working day; offer you appointments that fit in well with your availability; and most importantly, I will tell you if I think I am not the right support for you.

 My daytime fee is £65, £70 for sessions after 1800 and on Saturdays.
 A reduced fee of £55 is available for clients undergoing cancer treatment and full-time therapy students.